How to Dye Sensory Materials for Messy Play – 20 ideas

 Many children with different abilities have trouble with different textures – either feeling too much (hypersensitivity which can lead to tactile defensiveness) or not feeling enough – (leading to sensory seeking behaviours).
 Messy play is a controlled way to encourage tactile sensitive children to get used to different sensations.
 This can allow them to tolerate more of their everyday textures.

-There is a strong cause and effect with messy play so children so children without much independent movement can still make a big impact which is great for learning and enjoyment.
+There is a strong cause and effect with messy play which is motivating for children with less developed attention and great for learning and enjoyment.

 Messy play allows for hand strengthening and developing hand-eye coordination.
 It provides a lot of sensory input and is a fun place for learning and developing gross and fine motor skills.